vega-ken/tasks-habitica/README.md

 * If the command *npm start* gives you an error, you could have some service actually listening at port 3000.
 Check if port 3000 is listening on your machine.

+* If the sync icon gets an error it could be various things.
+  * habitica servers have problems right now and cannot respond
+  * one or more actions on the app were not synced with Habitica

+  to avoid the last one, try to make actions one by one making sure the sync icon is with the check meaning that.
+For example if you try to delete three To-Dos in a short period of time, the last one probably wont happen

 ## Ideas for next versions

 - [ ] Enable Dailies and Habits (those will be added to the navbar as links).